Thyroid Cancer: Staging and Treatment

 How is thyroid cancer treated?

 Treatment for thyroid cancer depends on many things, like your cancer stage, age, overall health, and testing results.
-Your treatment may include some or all the following:
+Your treatment may include some or all these:

 • Surgery.